php-fig/fig-standards/proposed/http-message.md

      * comma concatenation.
 For such headers, use getHeader() instead
      * and supply your own delimiter when concatenating.
      *
-     * If the header did not appear in the message, this method should return
+     * If the header did not appear in the message, this method MUST return
      * a null value.
      *
      * @param string $name Case-insensitive header field name.